ta9mi141/ec2inv/README.md

-EC2-inventory-generator
+ec2inv
 ====

-Create EC2 instances as target of Ansible and generate its inventory file
+Generator of inventory file for EC2 instances

 ## Description